duinnsleibhe/ADVi3pp-User-Manual/02-LCD-Touch-Screen-Manual.md

 ![](assets/StepsSettings.png)

-* Press the **Back** button the restart the process, or on the **Checkmark** button to save the settings.
+* Press the **Back** button to restart the process, or on the **Checkmark** button to save the settings.
 They are saved in the EEPROM memory of the motherboard.

 ### XYZ motors